gchure/phd/docs/src/chapter_01/section_03_evolutionary_adaptation.md

-## Using Free Energy to Examine Evolutionary Adaptation
+## On Using Free Energy to Examine Evolutionary Adaptation

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Allow us to briefly return to Monod and his biphasic growth curves in the mid 1940's.
 At this point in scientific